shoeffner/mthesis/src/gaze_library.md

 approximate gaze point.
 Gaze has been developed using macOS Sierra and macOS High Sierra, but works on Ubuntu 14.04 LTS as well[^nowindows].

-[^3Doffsetcamera]: Currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed.

 [^nowindows]: macOS Sierra has been used in the early development process, but after the macOS High Sierra update in September 2017, development was done